Umalali: Background

 For Ivan, in part, Umalali is his own story, built on 10 years of recording various female vocalists and collecting songs that told the stories of the women of Garifuna.
-The Garifuna people are the descendants of shipwrecked African captives who intermarried with indigenous people and lived on the Caribbean island of St. Vincent in the 17th century.
+The Garifuna people are the descendants of shipwrecked African slaves who intermarried with indigenous people and lived on the Caribbean island of St. Vincent in the 17th century.
 In the 1790s, they were shipped by British authorities to Roatán Island off the Central American coast, and had soon created settlements in Honduras, Belize, Guatemala and Nicaragua.
 Duran recorded women and the traditional songs in everyday settings: kitchens, in the streets etc...
 "The project was always about the stories, about the lives of these women, about capturing the essence of their voices and putting them in a modern context.
 I was looking for songs that people everywhere could enjoy for their musicality and melodies, not just on a purely intellectual level."